 Historical / Deutschland

 A fire-damaged Officers’ Casino at a former East German military base (Deutsche Demokratische Republik / DDR) in Potsdam became the site for One Day Four Hours.
-The building, rumored to have been deliberately burned after Wiedervereinigung (reunification) to destroy property records, revealed a charred interior where material process could transform institutional erasure into visible record.
+Rumored to have been deliberately burned after Wiedervereinigung (reunification) to destroy property records, the building revealed a charred interior where material process could register institutional erasure as visible record.

-The title refers to the alleged destruction timeline and the narrow four-hour window when the site was accessible for viewing.
-Where documents were burned to erase institutional memory, the installation worked with materials—coal, copper wire, and decomposed paper—to record through physical process.
+The title refers to the alleged destruction timeline and the narrow four-hour window during which the site was accessible.
+Where documents were burned to erase administrative memory, the installation worked through material—coal, copper wire, decomposed paper, water, and sound—to record by physical means.

-The installation was not an assemblage of materials, but a direct engagement with fragments of a historic period within a charged military and bureaucratic site of significance to the citizenry.
-The collection, discovery, and extraction of meaning were open-ended and exploratory, not filtered or predetermined.
-Each point of engagement—placement, erosion, and observation—was identified by material, context, and vulnerability, extracting significance without imposing conclusion.
-Together, these sixteen works coalesced into One Day Four Hours: a culmination of exposure to the remnants of history, informed by historical analysis yet ultimately embodied in the raw, poetic sensibility of the site and its time-worn matter.
+The work was not an assemblage imposed upon the site, but a direct engagement with fragments of a charged military and bureaucratic structure of significance to the citizenry.
+Collection, discovery, and extraction were open-ended rather than predetermined.
+Each point of engagement—placement, erosion, suspension, accumulation—was identified by material, context, and vulnerability.
+Together, sixteen discrete works coalesced into One Day Four Hours: a cumulative exposure to the remnants of history, informed by analysis yet grounded in the raw, time-worn matter of the site itself.

 Pendulum

-Suspended in the main hall, Pendulum transforms the ruin of political erasure into a slow, material clock.
-A conical galvanized–wire structure cradles dozens of lignite briquettes—the low–grade coal that once powered the DDR’s economy.
-Rainwater seeps through the porous fuel, dripping rhythmically onto an ashen disk below.
-Each drop carries trace minerals, staining the long-plank hardwood floor, registering disintegration.
+Suspended in the main hall, Pendulum transforms the ruin of administrative erasure into a slow, material clock.
+A conical galvanized-wire structure cradles dozens of lignite briquettes—the low-grade coal that once powered the DDR’s economy.
+Rainwater passes through the porous fuel, dripping rhythmically onto an ashen disk below.
+Each drop carries trace minerals, staining the long-plank hardwood floor and registering gradual disintegration.

-In the Deutsche Demokratische Republik / DDR (German Democratic Republic / GDR), lignite was a material of survival and ideology.
-It sustained a nation cut off from the Ruhr’s hard coal but generated widespread environmental damage: deforested land, drained wetlands, poisoned rivers, and acid rain from sulfur dioxide emissions.
-Following reunification, the industry collapsed overnight.
-Within this building—once an officers’ casino—the suspended coal structure rhythmically drips humic acid and sulfated water steadily, marking time in dissolution.
+In the DDR, lignite functioned as both necessity and ideology.
+It sustained a nation isolated from hard coal reserves while producing extensive environmental damage—deforestation, drained wetlands, poisoned rivers, and acid rain driven by sulfur dioxide emissions.
+Following reunification, the industry collapsed abruptly.
+Within the former officers’ casino, the suspended coal structure steadily releases humic acid and sulfated water (SO₄²⁻), marking time through dissolution rather than measure.

 Tug of War

-Across the floor, hundreds of charred document binders form in opposition an interlocking east–west pattern.
-The burnt spines, emptied of their contents, create a fragile field of administrative remains—an archive undone by fire.
-Visitors move cautiously through the room, careful not to disturb the brittle arrangement.
+Across the floor, hundreds of charred document binders form an interlocking east–west pattern.
+Burned spines, emptied of content, create a fragile field of administrative remains—an archive undone by fire.
+Visitors move cautiously through the space, aware that even minimal disturbance threatens collapse.

 Transition